Practice Routine Tip #1: Write Down Your Plans (With Times)

 Skills and drills are great.
 But after a while they will become stale if you don’t make some modifications.
 To help keep things fresh it is important to make some of your drills competitive.
 At least part of each practice should have a competitive element.

-This can be as simple as giving points in the cage for line-drives, or giving targets for volleyball serves.
+This can be as simple as giving points in the cage for line-drives.
 It is amazing how when a drill becomes competitive (whether it’s a timed goal or a point system) the focus of your players will increase ten-fold.

-It's critical to establish practice routines in your programs.
+It's critical to establish practice routines in your program.
 This will make your time more efficient and effective!

 Getting organized helps your players get mentally prepared for a great practice and leave each day feeling excited for the next one!